Have you visited the Apo Island in the Philippines? If not, maybe you should start planning now!

 Apo Island Tour Package with Harolds Dive Centre

-On the day of the Apo Island Tour, we registered at their Dive Centre right after checking out.
+On the day of the tour, we registered at their Dive Centre right after checking out.
 Registration includes payment of the entire tour and availing of equipments to be brought along the trip.

-The equipments are already included in your fee (both for snorkelling and diving).
-Fee inclusions are the following: guides, dive and snorkelling equipment, marine park fees, lunch, free water, tea, coffee, boat and transfers.
+The equipments are already included in your fee (both for snorkeling and diving).
+Fee inclusions are the following: guides, dive and snorkeling equipment, marine park fees, lunch, free water, tea, coffee, boat and transfers.

 Harold’s Dive Centre has two (2) separate offices: one for registration and the other for the availing of the gear the guests will need.

-After choosing and listing down our equipment for Apo Island, we immediately proceeded to the waiting vehicles at the front of the office with the rest of the guests.
+After choosing and listing down our equipment for the trip, we immediately proceeded to the waiting vehicles at the front of the office with the rest of the guests.

 We left for Dauin at 7:30 AM.
 Travel time to Dauin is around 30 minutes.
 We arrived at approximately 8:05 AM and were immediately directed to another staff who had the master list of guests.

 After confirming our names on the list, we were finally guided to the boat.